-However, children leave care at different times and for many different reasons.
-In the year ending 31st March 2022, over 30,000 children left the care system overall.
+However, children leave care at different ages and for many different reasons.
+In the year ending 31st March 2023, nearly 32,000 children left the care system overall.
 Of these children:

-- 3,870 were subject to a Special Guardianship Order, and
+- 3,840 were subject to a Special Guardianship Order

 Care leavers consistently experience less positive outcomes than the general population:

-- In 2021/22, more than a third of care leavers aged 19-21 were Not in Employment, Education or Training (NEET), which is more than three times the rate for those without care experience
+- In 2022/23, 38% of care leavers aged 19-21 were Not in Employment, Education or Training (NEET), which is more than three times the rate for those without care experience

 - Just 13% of children in care progress to higher education by the age of 19, compared to 45% of all pupils